 ‘Thorburn’s Terra-Cotta’ tomato is a very old American heirloom, that was introduced in 1893 by J.M.
 Thorburn & Company of New York.
-This tomato was almost forgotten, but in 1993 this tomato came into the Dr. William Wiys Weaver’s ‘Roughwood Seed Collection’ asa part of a parcel of seeds given to him while lecturing in Salem, New Jersey, USA.
-Like Dr. Weaver writes, it was a ‘gift from an old farmer who was selling his ancestral property to a developer and wanted his heirlooms to find a new and safer home.
+This tomato was almost forgotten, but in 1993 seeds of ‘Thorburn’s Terra-Cotta’ came into the Dr. William Wiys Weaver’s ‘Roughwood Seed Collection’ as a part of a parcel of seeds given to him while lecturing in Salem, New Jersey, USA.
+As Dr. Weaver writes, it was a ‘gift from an old farmer who was selling his ancestral property to a developer and wanted his heirlooms to find a new and safer home.
 Including Atlantic Prize and Turner’s Hybrid (aka Mikado), his gift was a treasure trove of South Jersey tomatoes that seemed to have fallen out of a time machine.’*

 This is what Dr. William Woys Weaver writes about the history of this tomato:

 Indeterminate, regular leaf plants.
-In the middle of the season it produce a very good yield of beautiful, dark orange/brown colored beefsteaks with some green shoulders and copper or terra-cotta colored flesh.
+In the middle of the season, it produces a very good yield of beautiful, dark orange/brown colored beefsteaks with some green shoulders and copper or terra-cotta-colored flesh.
 Later in the season, when it is getting colder, production tends to decrease.
-Midseason, abiot 75 days to maturity.
+Midseason, about 75 days to maturity.